MoOx/postcss-cssnext/README.md

 ## Goals

 * Allow using future CSS syntax today.
-* Keep code close as possible to the original code.
+* Keep code as close as possible to the original code.

 ## Non-Goals